chapter five

 • Performing operations on external systems

-Static data pipelines are hardly useful if they always perform the same operations and can’t adapt to changes between executions (e.g. loading data for a given day).
-Previously, we’ve already seen some examples of how Airflow allows you to make your pipelines more dynamic by referencing the execution date of a DAG.
-Where we skipped over it before, we’ll now dive a bit deeper into how this ‘templating’ functionality works.
+Static data pipelines are hardly useful if they always perform the same operations and can’t adapt to changes between executions (e.g., loading data for a given day).
+We’ve seen some examples of how Airflow allows us to make pipelines more dynamic by referencing the execution date of a DAG.
+In this chapter, we’ll dive a bit deeper into how this templating functionality works.

 5.1 Inspecting data for processing with Airflow